presslabs/autover/readme.txt

 Alternatively go into your WordPress dashboard and click on Plugins -> Add Plugin and search for AutoVer.
 Then click on Install, then on Activate Now.

 = Usage =
-Install and activate the plugin according with the Installation instructions.
+Just install and activate the plugin.
 The plugin will automatically start to version your CSS and JS files that are correctly enqueued into WordPress (by using [wp_enqueue_style](http://codex.wordpress.org/Function_Reference/wp_enqueue_style "wp_enqueue_style") and [wp_enqueue_script](http://codex.wordpress.org/Function_Reference/wp_enqueue_script "wp_enqueue_script") functions).

 Depending on the caching mechanism used, a purge of page (html) cache might be needed.

-If you want to version only CSS or only JS files, please check the plugin settings by going to 'Tools->AutoVer' from your WordPress dashboard.
+If you want to version only CSS or only JS files, please use the constants AUTOVER_DISABLE_JS and AUTOVER_DISABLE_CSS.

 == Frequently Asked Questions ==